 Chinese herbs are an integral aspect of Chinese internal medicine.
-Chinese herbs are often take on a daily basis in order to prolong the benefits of acupuncture sessions.
+Chinese herbs are often taken on a daily basis in order to prolong the benefits of acupuncture sessions.
 The Chinese material medica is over 2,000 years old and consists of over 500 individual herbs and 300 herbal formulas.
 Most of these herbs are roots, twigs, seeds and fruits of various plants.
 In modern practice, the acupuncturist identifies the client’s Chinese medical diagnosis and then chooses the appropriate formula for the condition, with modifications.
 This allows the acupuncturist to create a customized herbal formula that will address each patient individually.

 Formulas are often modified or changed based upon the patient’s progress and change of symptoms.